Hebgbs/wincars/readme.md

 To apply changes, open the car you want (if you have it already) and run the batch files therein.
 If you don't have the car, you will be prompted to download via Re-Volt Zone.
-To undo changes, manually edit your game to restore the original wincar4; it's in \cars.
+To undo changes, manually edit your game to restore the original wincar4; it's in `\cars`.

 # How does this really work?
 _Do note, this will only work on Windows Vista or greater, with NTFS partitions.
-If your installation of Windows is what'ss considered as "Typical" for the average end-user, then you should be good to use these scripts._
+If your installation of Windows is what's considered as "Typical" for the average end-user, then you should be good to use these scripts._

 Each batch file at base level will execute other files therein;
 * `gamepath.bat` defines where the game is.
 If these scripts are unable to function fix them.
 (Do not subvert error checking.)